 Secchi Disk depth is a measure of the water transparency.
-The deeper the depth of Secchi Disk disappearance, the more transparent the lake water; light penetrates deeper if there is little dissolved and/or particulate matter (which includes both living and nonliving particles) to absorb and scatter it.
+The deeper the depth of Secchi Disk disappearance, the more transparent the lake water; light penetrates deeper if there is little dissolved and/or particulate matter (which includes both living and nonliving particles) to absorb and scatter

 In the shallow areas of many lakes, the Secchi Disk will hit bottom before it is able to disappear from view (what is referred to as a "Bottom Out" condition).
 Thus, Secchi Disk measurements are generally taken over the deepest sites of a lake.
 Transparency values greater than 4 meters are typical of clear, unproductive lakes while transparency values less than 2.5 meters are generally an indication of highly productive lakes.
 Water transparency values between 2.5 meters and 4 meters are generally considered indicative of moderately productive lakes.
-The 1996 average transparency for participating NH LLMP lakes was 5.4 meters with a range of 1.5 to 14.6 meters.